dchu1234/Spring2019/README-project.md

 Minimum variance portfolio selection problem was discussed in a naive setting to illustrate the theory.
 Using the theory in practice, however, requires a more sophisticated approach.
 For example, since real financial market is not stationary, portfolio weights needs to be recomputed periodically (called rebalancing).

 Costs associated with trades need to be included in the calculation: borrowing cost, transaction cost, etc.
 For reference, you can refer to Appendix J in [this paper](https://arxiv.org/abs/1307.5381) for details.
 A pre-built package that powers a quantitative trading strategy site is [Quantopian](https://www.quantopian.com/home).
 They release a package that powers [their site](http://www.zipline.io/).
 The package takes care of the details.
 Refer to some examples [here](http://www.zipline.io/beginner-tutorial.html).
 A project idea is to tackle minimum variance portfolio investment strategy with Zipline.

+Covariance estimation is an interesting topic.
+You can use different covariance estimates for portfolio optimization, and discuss any results.

 ### Health data